hiiamboris/red-spaces-gitlab-mirror/quickstart.md

 ```
 Red [needs: view]						;) we need the View module to be able to show graphics

-recycle/off								;) without this - often crashes on heisenbugs :(

-#include %red-spaces/everything.red		;) add Spaces to the current program
+#include %spaces/everything.red			;) add Spaces to the current program

 view [
 	host [								;) create a Host face that can contain spaces
-		list with [axis: 'y] [			;) draw a vertical list on the Host
+		vlist [									;) draw a vertical list on the Host
-			paragraph with [text: "Hello, space!"]
-			button with [data: "OK" width: 80 command: [quit]]
+			text "Hello, space!"
+			button "OK" 80 focus [unview]		;) unview generates an error - #5124 :)
 		]
 	]
 ]
 ```

-Now all you need to do is ensure you've written `#include` path to where you've put the actual `red-spaces` directory, and run the script: `red hello-space.red`
+Code assumes /spaces and /common reside in this script's directory, if they're not, fix the path.
+Then run the script: `red hello-space.red`

 ![](https://i.gyazo.com/9218e54a2703bae245b87798e9d42c51.png)

 A few notes:

-- Later this example will become much simpler once layout work is completed.
-For now it just shows how spaces can be embedded into [VID](https://doc.red-lang.org/en/vid.html).
-Right after `host [` VID ends and [spaces layout DSL](#layout-dsl) begins.
+- `host` is a face on which all spaces are drawn.
+Like [`panel`](https://w.red-lang.org/en/vid/#panel) but for Spaces.
+- `host` uses it's `rate` and `draw` facets internally, requires `all-over` flag to be set, but other facets can be repurposed as you see fit.
+- The example is written in a mix of DSLs: standard [VID](https://doc.red-lang.org/en/vid.html) starts after `view [` and is used to describe faces layout.
+After `host [` VID ends and specialized [VID/S](#layout-dsl) begins.
-- In the example above you might have noticed that I never specified `list/size`.
-Most spaces will automatically adjust their `/size` facet when drawn. `list` adjusts it's size to fit it's whole content.
+- In the example above you might have noticed that I never specified `vlist`'s size.
+Most spaces will automatically adjust their `/size` facet when drawn. `vlist` adjusts it's size to fit it's whole content.
+See [Sizing](#sizing) chapter.
-- `host` uses it's `rate` and `draw` facets internally, requires `all-over` flag to be set, but the other facets can be repurposed as you see fit.

 <details>
 	<summary>
-		The same example can also be written on a lower level, without VID, although requires better knowledge of spaces internals
+		The same example can also be written on a lower level, without VID or VID/S, but using manual layout construction which is faster but very boring
 	</summary>

 ```
 Red [needs: view]						;) we need the View module to be able to show graphics

-recycle/off								;) without this - often crashes on heisenbugs :(

-#include %red-spaces/everything.red		;) add Spaces to the current program
+#include %spaces/everything.red			;) add Spaces to the current program

 list: make-space 'list [				;) make-space is used to instantiate spaces
 	axis: 'y							;) lists can be horizontal(x) or vertical(y)
+	margin: spacing: 10x10				;) list is tight by default, this makes it spacious

-	item-list: reduce [					;) item-list is a block of NAMES of spaces
+	content: reduce [					;) content is a block of NAMES of spaces

-		make-space/name 'paragraph [	;) each make-space/name returns a name referring to an object
+		make-space/name 'text [			;) each make-space/name returns a name referring to an object
 			text: "Hello, space!"		;) like `make prototype [spec..]`, make-space allows to define facets
 		]
 		make-space/name 'button [
 			data: "OK"					;) data can be any Red type
-			width: 80					;) width makes the button bigger than it's data
+			limits: 80 ..
+80			;) limit with min=max fixes the button's size
-			command: [quit]				;) code that is evaluated when button is released
+			command: [unview]			;) code that is evaluated when button is released
 		]
 	]
 ]